vlacerda/jobs/Software Engineer iOS.md

 ## Apply

-If you happen to be a pragmatic, test-driven software craftsman or craftswoman who likes working on the edge of technology, come and help our outstanding, truly agile development teams in [Munich, DE](https://goo.gl/maps/2KKGh), or in [Bottighofen, CH](https://goo.gl/maps/X7bZ3), or in [Poznan, PL](https://goo.gl/maps/AiHKJ).
+If you happen to be a pragmatic, test-driven software craftsman or craftswoman who likes working on the edge of technology, come and help our outstanding, truly agile development teams in [Munich, DE](https://goo.gl/maps/2KKGh), in [Bottighofen, CH](https://goo.gl/maps/X7bZ3), in [Poznan, PL](https://goo.gl/maps/AiHKJ), or in [Amsterdam, NL](https://goo.gl/maps/AJHpM3yYUzL2).

 Please send your *concise* resume to [careers@holidaycheck.com](mailto:careers@holidaycheck.com).
 Make sure to include your github.com account (or similar work samples) in your application.